Yoga Nidra Guiding Language: 9 Pillars for the Language of Ease

 3. Systematic Language: The GPS for the Mind

 A rhythmic stream of cues guides the awareness through the layers of being (the Koshas).
-These concise instructions provide a gentle steadying cadence - offering just enough direction to keep the mind alert while the body sinks into deep rest, preventing the awareness from drifting.
+These concise instructions provide a gentle steadying cadence - offering just enough direction to keep the mind alert while the body settles into deep rest, preventing the awareness from drifting.

 Guiding Cue: "Bring your awareness to your right hand thumb... second finger... third finger."